Electricity use

 Which option are you on for 2024/25?

-Once you exceed your allowance, we will bill you monthly.
-If you stay within your allowance you won’t receive any bills.
+Once you exceed your total package value, we will bill you monthly.

-We are still negotiating with suppliers and the number of units will be confirmed before you move in.
+We are still negotiating with suppliers, and the rates will be confirmed in October.
 They will be confirmed at https://codestudents.co/leics-costs

 We strongly advise you to conserve as much energy as possible.
-Your allowance is unlikely to last you all year, but you make it last longer by reducing the number of units you use.
+Your total package value is more likely to last you all year if you reduce the amount of energy use.

 EXCLUSIVE OPTION

-You will only pay for the energy you have used.
-The rate once confirmed will be outlined at codestudents.co/leics-costs.
+You will pay for the energy you have used and the daily standing charge.
+The rates once confirmed will be outlined at codestudents.co/leics-costs.

-We will be billing you directly for the energy you use, our bills will be based on actual meter reads and your daily standard charge.
-You won’t have to deal with electricity suppliers.
+We will be billing you directly for the energy you use, our bills will be based on actual usage and your daily standing charge.
+You won’t have to deal with energy suppliers.

 ENERGY SAVING TIPS

-We’re working hard to get you the best deal possible for your electricity, however if you are trying to save as much money as possible check out our top tips for saving energy:
+We’re working hard to get you the best deal possible for your energy, however if you are trying to save as much money as possible check out our top tips for saving energy:

 1. Unplug and switch off devices rather than leaving them on standby.